Core care

 Environment

 Botanically, Boston Fern is native to tropical regions worldwide, including Central and South America, the West Indies, Africa, and Polynesia and reflects that origin in its growth preferences.
 Wild plants are typically found in branches or rocky ledges where stems can trail, where its matte leaves helps define its appearance.
-Historical records indicate the species was introduced from regional cultivation into wider nursery circulation between the 19th and 20th centuries.
-Its ongoing popularity in houseplant culture comes from dependable growth and flexible placement across many interior styles.
-The plant's staying power comes from dependable growth, adaptable placement, and a form that remains recognisable over time.
+In practice, historical records indicate the species was introduced from regional cultivation into wider nursery circulation between the 19th and 20th centuries.
+A practical check: its ongoing popularity in houseplant culture comes from dependable growth and flexible placement across many interior styles.
+A practical check: the plant's staying power comes from dependable growth, adaptable placement, and a form that remains recognisable over time.

 Discovered as a mutation in a shipment to Boston in 1894, hence the name.